Rochet2/smallfolk_cpp/README.md

 ### typetag
 There are definitions for typetags used to identify each value type.
 These can be used in the constructor of a LuaValue as well.
 For example a table can be created with `LuaValue table(TTABLE)`.
-You can get the typetag of an object with the member function `LuaTypeTag LuaVal::GetTypeTag()`.
+You can get the typetag of an object with the member function `LuaTypeTag LuaVal::typetag()`.
 GetTypeTag does not throw.
 ```C++
 enum LuaTypeTag